H-distributions - an extension of the H-measures: Introduction

-By the use of estimates described above, in Section 3 we are able to introduce the $H$-distribu\-tions (see Theorem \ref{tbasic2} below) --- an extension of $H$-measures in the $L^p$-setting, $p>1$.
-This is the main result of the paper.
-We conclude Section 3 by an $L^p$-variant of the localization principle and a proof of an $(L^p,L^{p'})$-variant of the div-curl lemma.
+\begin{remark} It is important to notice that according to \cite[Sect.~3.2, Example 2]{Ste}, if the symbol of a multiplier is a $C^\kappa$ function defined on the unit sphere $S^{d-1}\subseteq \R^d$, then the constant $k$ from Theorem \ref{tHM1} can be taken to be equal to $\|\phi\|_{C^\kappa(S^{d-1})}$. \end{remark}

-For readers' convenience, some of the known theorems needed in this paper are given in the Appendix.
+By an application of Theorem \ref{tHM1}, in Section 2 we are able to introduce the $H$-distribu\-tions (see Theorem \ref{tbasic2} below) --- an extension of $H$-measures in the $L^p$-setting.
+Its proof is the main result of the paper, and forms Section 3.
+We conclude Section 4 by an $L^p$-variant of the localisation principle and a proof of an $(L^p,L^{p'})$-variant of the div-curl lemma.

-\begin{remark} Recently, variants of $H$-measures with a different scaling were introduced (the parabolic $H$-measures \cite{Ant2, Ant3} and the ultra-parabolic $H$-measures \cite{JMSpa}).
-We can apply the procedure from this paper to extend the notion of such $H$-measures to the $L^p$-setting in the same fashion as for the classical $H$-measures given in Theorem \ref{tbasic1}. \end{remark}
+\begin{remark} Recently, variants of $H$-measures with a different scaling were introduced (the parabolic $H$-measures \cite{Ant2, Ant3} and the ultra-parabolic $H$-measures \cite{HKMP}).
+We can apply the procedure from this paper to extend the notion of such $H$-measures to the $L^p$-setting in the same fashion as it is given here based on Theorem \ref{tbasic1} for the classical $H$-measures. \end{remark}